John J. Studzinski: Genesis Foundation

 In 2020, the Genesis Foundation launched two initiatives prompted by the pandemic: firstly, the £100,000 Covid-19 Artists Fund, an emergency response to help freelance creative professionals facing hardship caused by the lockdowns and, secondly the £1million Genesis Kickstart Fund to provide grants for future-facing arts projects across the UK.
-When launching the Kickstart fund, Studzinski said: “Covid-19 has changed the world for all of us, and at this crucial juncture we cannot afford to risk losing a whole generation of outstanding creative talent through lack of opportunity.
+When launching the Kickstart fund, Studzinski said: "Covid-19 has changed the world for all of us, and at this crucial juncture we cannot afford to risk losing a whole generation of outstanding creative talent through lack of opportunity.
 The pandemic has jeopardised the current livelihoods and long-term careers of both young and established professionals in the arts, with freelancers especially adversely affected.
-The Genesis Foundation’s new £1million fund will engender vital new opportunities for creative professionals through paid work on exciting, innovative and well-structured projects.”
-The Genesis Kickstart Fund funded 95 new creative projects involving 1,000 freelance creative professionals and running from 2021 to March 2023.
+The Genesis Foundation's new £1million fund will engender vital new opportunities for creative professionals through paid work on exciting, innovative and well-structured projects."
+The Genesis Kickstart Fund funded 95 new creative projects involving 1,000 freelance creative professionals and ran from 2021 to March 2023.

 Inaugurated in 2012, the Genesis Foundation Prize is a £25,000 prize awarded bi-annually to a mentor whose work has effected real change in the practice and careers of arts professionals.
 Its 2022 recipient was George Turvey, Artistic Director of the award-winning Papatango Theatre Company.

-Since 2001, Genesis Foundation initiatives have also included the Genesis Opera Project (Aldeburgh/Almeida), the Royal Court Theatre’s International Playwrights Programme, Genesis LAMDA Scholarships and LAMDA Network, and playwriting residencies at New York’s Signature Theatre.
+Since 2001, Genesis Foundation initiatives have also included the Genesis Opera Project (Aldeburgh/Almeida), the Royal Court Theatre's International Playwrights Programme, Genesis LAMDA Scholarships and LAMDA Network, and playwriting residencies at New York's Signature Theatre.
 The Foundation was the sole sponsor of two major London exhibitions, Living with gods at the British Museum in 2017, and Michelangelo/Bill Viola at the Royal Academy in 2019.